Earl of Yarborough: History

 On his early death the titles passed to his son, the fourth Earl.
 He held office in the second Conservative administration of Lord Salisbury as Captain of the Honourable Corps of Gentlemen-at-Arms from 1890 to 1892 and was also Lord Lieutenant of Lincolnshire.
 In 1905 he assumed by Royal licence for himself and issue the surname and arms of Pelham only in 1905.
 Lord Yarborough married Marcia Lane-Fox, daughter of Sackville George Lane-Fox, 15th Baron Darcy de Knayth and 12th Baron Conyers.
 The baronies of Darcy de Knayth and Conyers fell into abeyance on the latter's death in 1888.
 However, in 1892 the barony of Conyers was called out of abeyance in favour of Marcia, who became the thirteenth Baron Conyers in her own right.
 In 1903 the ancient barony of Fauconberg, which had been in abeyance since 1463, was also called out in her favour and she became the seventh Baroness Fauconberg as well.

 Both Lord and Lady Yarborough were succeeded in their respective titles by their second but eldest surviving son, the fifth Earl.
 He had no sons and on his death in 1948 the baronies of Conyers and Fauconberg fell into abeyance between his two daughters Lady Diana Mary and Lady June Wendy; they remained so until the death of Lady June Wendy in 2012.
 He was succeeded in the other titles by his younger brother, the sixth Earl.
 As of 2009 the peerages are held by the latter's grandson, the eighth Earl, who succeeded his father in 1991.

 Caistor Yarborough School in Caistor, Lincolnshire was named in memorial to John Edward Pelham, 7th Earl of Yarborough and is located less than a mile away from the Brocklesby House estate.
 A number of public places, roads and buildings in Lincolnshire are named after the Yarborough title, particularly in Grimsby, where the family were particularly prominent political figures.
 One of the most well known sites is the Yarborough Hotel, built in 1851 and now a pub owned by J. D. Wetherspoon.
 There was also an area in Grimsby called Yarborough, until it was absorbed into the conurbation of Grimsby & Cleethorpes and there continues to be a Yarborough Estate in the town, which is currently undergoing extensive re-development.

 Another member of this family was Sir Stephen Anderson, 1st Baronet, of Eyworth.
 He was the brother of Francis Anderson, grandfather of the first Baron Yarborough.
 Dudley Pelham, younger son of the first Earl, was a naval commander and politician.

 The family crest has been adopted by HMS Brocklesby, which is named after the Brocklesby Hunt.

 The Yarborough Monument on Bembridge Down commissioned by the Royal Yacht Squadron commemorates his life and is both a sea mark and the highest monument on the Isle of Wight at 75 ft.

-The family seat is Brocklesby House, near Immingham, Lincolnshire.
+The family seat is Brocklesby Hall, near Immingham, Lincolnshire.